 “The first time I ever saw trick riding was in 1921 at a rodeo in Fort Worth,” she said.
 “I said, ‘Oh, that’s what I want to do.’”

-She became a full-time professional cowgirl in 1922.
+She became a full-time professional cowgirl the next year.

 In 1923 she toured the United States and Mexico with a wild west show and won second prize in bronc riding at the Madison Square Garden rodeo.